Graduate Course Descriptions

 PSYC 571 - INTRODUCTION TO PSYCHOLOGICAL ASSESSMENT 3 Credits

-The two foci of this course are (1) the philosophy and practice of individual.
-Collaborative psychological assessment - gaining access to a person's life world through collaborative exploration of his or her performance across selected tests; and (2) gaining initial familiarity with a range of tests and techniques: MMPI-2, PAI, 16PF, Jackson, Myers-Briggs.
-WAIS III, WISC III, TAT, Bender, drawings, and sentence completion.
+The two foci of this course are (1) the philosophy and practice of individualized collaborative psychological assessment - gaining access to a person's life world through collaborative exploration of his or her performance across selected tests; and (2) gaining initial familiarity with a range of tests and techniques: PAI, NEO, WAIS, WISC, TAT, drawings, and sentence completion tools.
 Students both take and administer these materials, conduct assessments with volunteers, complete a clinical assessment in the field, and write assessment reports.

 PSYC 575 - COGNITIVE AND BEHAVIORAL PSYCHOTHERAPIES 3 Credits

 This course provides an overview of cognitive and behavioral therapies in terms of both theoretical conceptualization and practical application.
 Of particular focus is the various theoretical stances from which these therapies can be undertaken, and their existential, interpersonal implications for both the therapist and the client.

 PSYC 612 - -ADVANCED QUALITATIVE RESEARCH SEMINAR 3 Credits

 Building on PSYC 513, this course emphasizes methodological and procedural matters in qualitative and interpretive research, while continuing to hold philosophical and epistemological assumptions in view.
 Students will be expected to develop their own research projects, and devise methods and procedures appropriate to the projects.